smoort/CarND-Advanced-Lane-Lines/writeup_template.md

     1. If the sanity checks pass, then the current frame is deemed good and a new line object with the current lane parameters is created.
     2. If the line is good, then the co-efficient values are smoothed over the last 5 frames for smoothing purposes.
     3. If the sanity checks fail, then the current frame is deemed bad and the previous frame parameters are set for the current frame line object.
+    4. If the sanity checks fail, the bad line counter is increamented by 1.
+If more than 3 consequtive bad lines lines are identified, then the flag to detect fresh lanes is switched on.
 7. The line object is added to a list (detected_lines[]) so that it can be used in subsequent frames for smoothing

 Below are the sanity check rules that have been applied :